Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Discussion and Conclusions

-Many new physics models have been proposed to accommodate the observed JWST galaxies, including enhanced clustering from massive primordial black holes \cite{Liu:2022bvr}, non-Gaussianities \cite{Biagetti:2022ode}, axion miniclusters \cite{Hutsi:2022fzw}, axion quark nuggets \cite{Zhitnitsky:2023znn}, domain walls \cite{Guo:2023hyp}, or ultralight axion dark matter fragmentation \cite{Bird:2023pkr}, or even an early negative cosmological constant \cite{Adil:2023ara}.
-Overall, our work shows that, once statistical and systematic uncertainties are properly accounted for, the observed early galaxies from JWST are reconciled with $\Lambda$CDM expectations.
-We have provided an openly available framework linking the galaxy detections' inferred stellar mass densities to the underlying HMF and LSS of the primordial matter power spectrum arising from the early Universe \cite{JWSTEG}.
-Our framework can test whether new JWST detections of massive galaxies, or current high-$z$ galaxies with reduced uncertainties, will reveal new insights into the earliest stages of structure formation arising from inflation or dark-matter-induced dynamics.
+Many new physics models have been proposed to accommodate the observed JWST galaxies, including dynamical dark energy \cite{Menci:2022wia}, enhanced clustering from massive primordial black holes \cite{Liu:2022bvr}, non-Gaussianities \cite{Biagetti:2022ode}, axion miniclusters \cite{Hutsi:2022fzw}, axion quark nuggets \cite{Zhitnitsky:2023znn}, domain walls \cite{Guo:2023hyp}, or ultralight axion dark matter fragmentation \cite{Bird:2023pkr}, or even an early negative cosmological constant \cite{Adil:2023ara}.
+Overall, our work shows that, once statistical and systematic uncertainties are properly accounted for, the observed early galaxies from JWST are largely reconciled with $\Lambda$CDM expectations.
+We have provided an openly available framework linking the galaxy detections' inferred stellar mass densities to the underlying HMF and LSS of the primordial matter power spectrum arising from the early Universe \cite{JWSTEG} that accounts for all the sources of uncertainty described in this paper.
+Our framework can test whether new JWST detections of massive galaxies, or current high-$z$ galaxies with reduced uncertainties, will reveal new insights into the earliest stages of structure formation arising from inflation or dark-matter-induced dynamics. -0.2cm